fierza-dev/dirhunter/README.md

 - 🔍 **Fast Search**: Optimized algorithms to accelerate directory searches.
 - 🧰 **Customization Support**: Use your preferred wordlist for more specific results.
 - 🌐 **HTTP/HTTPS Compatibility**: Automatically detects and handles protocols correctly.
 - 🛠️ **Beta & Stable Versions**: Enjoy experimental features in the beta version or the stability of older versions.
+- 🔥 **Shebang Support**

 ## Installation
 1. Clone this repository: